hyojin0912/HJ-DR-GPCRact/README.md

-# DR (Differential Residue)-based GPCR activity prediction
+# DR-GPCRact: Interpretable prediction of ligand-induced GPCR activity

 ## Overview
 This repository contains code and data for the study *"Interpretable prediction of ligand-induced GPCR activity via structure-based differential residue modeling"*, submitted to the *Nature Communications*.
 The work introduces GPCRactDB, a curated dataset of 202,925 ligand-GPCR interactions, and proposes Differential Residues (DRs)—residues with ligand-induced conformational changes—as interpretable features for predicting GPCR activity.

+---

 ### Key Findings
 - **GPCR-specific DR patterns**: DRs reflect structural variability across GPCRs; some remain rigid while others exhibit strong dynamic shifts.